 The Mexican Climate Initiative (Iniciativa Climática de México A.C.
-(ICM) in Spanish) launched the Brown to Green Report 2018 in Mexico by inviting several representatives from national and international organizations, think tanks and academy.
-More than 20 representatives attended to the event in the Novit Hotel, located at the Mexico City.
+(ICM) in Spanish) launched the Brown to Green Report 2018 in Mexico by inviting several representatives from national and international organizations, think tanks and academia.
+More than 20 representatives attended the event in the Novit Hotel, located at the Mexico City.

 After an opening of Adrián Fernández, Chief Executive Officer of the ICM, Jorge Villarreal (ICM’s Climate Policy Officer) gave an overview on the climate performance of G20 countries and the developments in Mexico.
 He provided a summary about the G20 emissions gap to comply with the Paris Agreement, G20 energy-related CO2 emissions, the recent policy developments in the G20 and Mexico’s climate policy performance towards low-carbon and climate-resilient economy.
 The representatives from the World Wildlife Fund (WWF) and the Climate Finance Group of Latin America and the Caribbean (GFLAC acronym in Spanish) were invited to comment and share their perspectives on the results of the Brown to Green Report.

 The participants emphasized that the Brown to Green Report 2018 is a key asset for the Global Stocktake as it provides essential inputs to define more ambitious nationally determined contributions for 2020 and 2050 and its results highlight the urgency of creating a transparency framework at the international and national levels.